 Daniel creates individualized treatment plans tailored to each patients specific needs based on hands-on manual therapy techniques and exercises prescription to allow his patients to reach their goals as fast as possible.
 Depending on your injury requirements Daniel may also use dry needling, electrotherapy, taping and ergonomic or postural advice to aid in your rehabilitation.

 In Daniel’s spare time he like to keep fit by taking part in sports such as soccer, cycling, running, swimming and weight training.
-Daniel was previously a competitive rugby player until University level, and has now switched his focus to triathlons, and completed his first Ironman in 2019.
+Daniel was previously a competitive rugby player until University level.
+He has now switched his focus to triathlons, and completed his first Ironman in 2019.

 Dalton is from Littleton, Colorado and moved to Dublin in 2017 to pursue a Professional Masters degree in Physiotherapy at University College Dublin, where he graduated with honours.
 For his undergraduate degree, he received an academic and athletic scholarship to play lacrosse at the University of Tampa where he also graduated with honours.
 He also received his Personal Training qualification following his degree in Tampa, Florida.